Denis535/UnityShooterExample/UnityShooterExample/Assets/Readme.md

 # Reference
 The project contains the following modules:
 - Project                - The root module.
 - Project.UI             - The presentation module.
 - Project.UI.Internal    - The presentation module.
 - Project.App            - The application module that contains all entities, services and objects.
-- Project.Domain.Game         - The domain module that contains all entities of subject area.
+- Project.Game           - The domain module that contains all entities of subject area.
-- Project.Domain.Game.Actors  - The domain module that contains all entities of subject area.
+- Project.Game.Actors    - The domain module that contains all entities of subject area.
-- Project.Domain.Game.Things  - The domain module that contains all entities of subject area.
+- Project.Game.Things    - The domain module that contains all entities of subject area.
-- Project.Domain.Game.Worlds  - The domain module that contains all entities of subject area.
+- Project.Game.Worlds    - The domain module that contains all entities of subject area.
 - Project.Infrastructure - The infrastructure module that contains everything common and any low-level stuff.

 The project contains the following source codes:
 - Project